 We make sure every new licensee is qualified to practice.
 RECBC sets high standards for real estate licensing courses and exams, which are delivered by the Sauder School of Business at the University of British Columbia.

 We mandate and oversee the required Relicensing Education Program for real estate licensees.
 In order to renew their licence every two years, all real estate licensees must complete mandatory continuing education.

-We provide practice advice to real estate licensees through our Professional Standards Advisors, Professional Standards Manual, and newsletter.
+We provide practice advice to real estate licensees through our Professional Standards Advisors, Knowledge Base, and newsletter.
 Each month, RECBC receives hundreds of calls and emails from licensees on practice issues.

 We advise members of the public about the services and standards of practice they should expect from a real estate licensee, through our consumer brochures, website, and by responding to enquiries from consumers.

 In response to complaints, we investigate and discipline real estate licensees who have violated the Real Estate Services Act.
 Discipline can take the form of suspensions, fines, reprimands, restrictions on licences, or remedial education – and in the most serious cases, cancellation of licences.

 When our audits or investigations find evidence that the public is at significant risk, we impose emergency suspensions against licensees or brokerages.

 If real estate consumers suffer a compensable loss as a result of the wrongful actions of a licensee, we ensure that they can recover their loss by making a claim to the Real Estate Special Compensation Fund.

 Selling a home is a complex process with many variables and things to consider.
 The process requires many important decisions that should not be rushed.
 Here are five tips to help make wise and informed decisions when looking to sell.